replicatedhq/replicated-docs/docs/enterprise/delete-admin-console.md

    kubectl delete clusterrolebinding kotsadm-rolebinding
    ```
    :::note
-   If `requireMinimalRBACPriviledges` is `true`, you deleted the Role and RoleBinding resources for the admin console when you deleted the namespace in the previous step.
+   If `requireMinimalRBACPriviledges` is set to `true`, you deleted the Role and RoleBinding resources for the admin console when you deleted the namespace in the previous step.
    :::

 ### Delete from a Kubernetes Installer Cluster